jnozzi/cocoadev.com/markdown/ApplicationLinking.md

 Runtime library loading is handled on OS X by the     dyld program.
 It's responsible for finding, loading, and linking dynamic libraries into a running program.

-Unlike many General/OSes, OS X does not have a search path for the dynamic linker**.
+Unlike many OSes, OS X does not have a search path for the dynamic linker**.
 This means that you can't simply put a dynamic library in some "standard" location and have     dyld find it, because there is no standard location.
 Instead, OS X embeds an "install name" inside each dynamic library.
 This install name is the path to where the library can be found when     dyld needs to load it.
 When you build an application that links against a dynamic library, this install name is copied into the application binary.
 When the application runs, the copied install name is then used to locate the library or framework.

 How about an example?
 You can get a library's install name by using the     otool -D command.
 Let's look at Cocoa: